Indirect data-driven predictive control and the state-space predictor: NUMERICAL EXPERIMENTS

 \subsection{Predictor generalization and closed-loop performance}

 We evaluate TPC with the subspace, multistep, transient, fixed-length, and state-space predictors using Monte Carlo simulation.
-In each Monte Carlo run, we identify one version of each predictor from open-loop data and a second version from closed-loop data.
+In each Monte Carlo run, we identify one version of each predictor from open-loop data and a second from closed-loop data.
 For each predictor and training dataset, we select the memory $m$ that minimizes the Akaike information criterion (AIC) \cite{akaike1974new}, averaged over elements of $y$ and over steps ahead in the prediction horizon.
-The AIC, an estimate of the information lost when representing the data-generating process by a given model, generally suggests longer memories for larger training datasets.
+The AIC, an estimate of the information lost when representing the underlying data-generating process by a given model, generally suggests longer memories for larger training datasets.
 For the predictors and training dataset sizes investigated here, the AIC usually suggests a memory of one or two time steps and rarely more than three.
 We test prediction accuracy for both versions of each predictor on two fresh datasets, again gathering one test dataset in open loop and one in closed loop.
-For control, we test TPC with both versions of each predictor on a fresh dataset, benchmarked against an oracle LQG controller that has perfect knowledge of the underlying system model.
+For control, we test TPC with both versions of each predictor on the test datasets, benchmarked against an oracle LQG controller that has perfect knowledge of the true system model.
+In all Monte Carlo runs and all data configurations, the state-space predictor system was controllable, as is the true system.
 We use a prediction horizon of $h = 10$ time steps for all predictors in all data configurations.
 With this horizon, TPC with all predictors performs well given sufficient training data.